ScottESanDiego/gmail-api-client/README.md

 ```

 This will:
-1. Start a local web server on port 8080
-2. Automatically open your browser to the Google authorization page
+1. Display a Google authorization URL
-3. Wait for you to authorize the application
+2. Wait for you to visit the URL in any web browser (on any device)
-4. Automatically capture the authorization code when Google redirects back
+3. Wait for you to paste the authorization code shown by Google
-5. Exchange the code for a token and save it to `token.json`
+4. Exchange the code for a token and save it to `token.json`

-If the browser doesn't open automatically, copy the URL shown in the terminal and paste it into your browser.
+**You can authorize from any device** - phone, tablet, or another computer.
+Just visit the URL displayed, authorize the application, and copy/paste the code back into the terminal.

 **Important**: Keep `token.json` secure.
 It provides access to your Gmail account.